rodg/Final-Practice-Answers/README.md

 # Final Practice Answers

 ## What is this?
 This is a GitHub repository with my answers to the practice final.
 Please don't use the code in this for anything other than review (it's pretty useless).
-Do not upload any new code in the form of a pull request unless you have asked about it first.
+Keep any discussion under this repository academically honest please.

 ## Contributing or fixing errors
 If you find an error in the answers, please let me know so that I can fix it.
 I will see posts on Piazza as well as issues/pull requests on GitHub.
 I am certain that there are errors in my answers, and it would be very helpful to be made aware of them.